fairvotereform/rcv_cruncher/docs/source/how-tos/batch.rst

 * ``crossover_support``: true or false.
 If true, crossover support tables are produced for every election.
 Uses :meth:`cvr.base.CastVoteRecord.write_crossover_tables`.
 Defaults to false.

+* ``annotated_cvr_rank_format``: true or false.
+If true, an annotated cvr is created for each election containing many internal tracking variables for each ballot.
+Useful for debugging.
+Uses :meth:`cvr.base.write_annotated_cvr_table`.
+Defaults to false.

+* ``winner_final_pile_rank_distribution_table``: true or false.
+If true, an aggregate csv file is created containing the rank distribution of the final ballot pile for the winner of each single winner election.
+The rank distribution is measured twice, once using the ranks as the voters marked them and a second time using the 'effective' rankings of each ballot after the contest rules are applied.
+Uses :meth:`rcv.base.calc_winner_final_pile_rank_distribution_table`.
+Defaults to false.

 * ``split_stats``: true or false.
 If true, split statistics are produced based on "split_fields" values.